The Voice (Australian TV series) season 14: Grand Finale

 The Grand Finale aired on 2 November 2025.
 Each artist performed a solo song and a duet with their coach.
 Similar to the last five seasons, this was the only episode of the season where the results were determined by public vote and not by the coaches.
 Alyssa Delpopolo was declared the winner, marking Kate Miller-Heidke's first win as a coach.
 Delpopolo became the first invitee and stolen artist in the history of the show to win a season.
+This was the first Grand Finale in the show’s history featuring all four female artists.